rickhowe/sample/README.md

 ### Highlight word or character based diff units in diff format

-This plugin is an additional vim syntax for diff format and highlights changed/added/deleted diff units on word or character basis, to make it possible to see the actual differences within a line.
+This plugin finds and highlights word or character based changed/added/deleted diff units in a diff format, to make it possible to see the actual differences within a line.

+This plugin not only works as an additional vim syntax for diff format but also applies the diff unit highlighting on some popular git-related plugins.

-For example, a diff file in unified format will be shown like this:
+For example, when a file name extension is ".diff" or the `syntax` option is set to "diff", a diff file in unified format will be shown like this:

 ![unified](images/unified.png)

-This syntax plugin does:
+This plugin does:
 * identify either of unified, context, or normal "ed" style diff format, which can be provided by some program like `diff` and `git diff` commands
-* find corresponding changed lines to be compared
+* find a pair of corresponding changed lines to be compared in a buffer
 * split each line to a list of diff units, based on the `DiffUnit` buffer-local or global variable
 * compare them and find the changed/added/deleted units, using a builtin `diff()` function or a plugin specific function along with the `diffopt` option
-* show those units in single or several background-colored syntax highlights, based on the `DiffColors` buffer-local or global variable
+* highlight those units according to syntax, text property, or extended mark mechanism applied on the buffer, using single or several background-colored highlight groups, based on the `DiffColors` buffer-local or global variable

-In addition to those standard diff formats, this syntax plugin identifies a file including git conflict markers and diff indicators (`-`/`+` and `<`/`>`), and then shows the diff units.
+In addition to those standard diff formats, this plugin identifies a file including git conflict markers and diff indicators (`-`/`+` and `<`/`>`), and then shows the diff units.

 <details>
 <summary>git conflict markers</summary>